Research Jobs at University of Rochester with Visa Sponsorship

 Does University of Rochester sponsor H-1B visas for Researchs?

 Yes, University of Rochester sponsors H-1B visas for Research roles where the position qualifies as a specialty occupation.
 The university works with its sponsored programs and immigration office to file petitions.
-Researchers should confirm sponsorship intent during the interview stage, since some positions filled through short-term contracts may default to J-1 status instead.
+Researchers should confirm sponsorship intent during the interview stage, since some positions filled through short-term contracts may default to J-1 visa status instead.

 How do I apply for Research jobs at University of Rochester?